This lightly creamy asparagus soup is bright with lemon and loaded with spring herbs & veggies. It's the perfect fresh meal for a cool spring night.

 Asparagus Soup Serving Suggestions

-I love to eat this soup as a main dish with a side of good crusty bread.
+I love to eat this soup as a main dish with a side of good crusty bread or homemade focaccia.
 Alternatively, serve it next to a salad like this Broccoli Pesto Quinoa Salad or this simple arugula salad.
 Or, eat it for lunch with a sandwich or wrap.
 Here are some fresh, fun ideas to pair with it:

 If you make this soup, please let me know how it turns out for you in the comments!
 Enjoy.